 There are two reception rooms, one for movie watching – painted dark like a cinema – and a big L-shaped sofa for lounging.
-Then there's a grown-up's lounge that's TV-free, full of books on art, design, photography and surfing, along with a mid-century chessboard.
+Then there's a grown-up lounge that's TV-free, full of books on art, design, photography and surfing, along with a mid-century chessboard.
 It has a calm feel, ready to indulge your mind with ideas.
 There is also a rustic workbench there for work and study.

 Both myself and Ben did a lot of the demolition work to save on costs, and there was a sea of red swirly carpet to get rid of.
 We joined the kitchen and dining room to have a big open space in the centre of the house, which makes it great for parties and socialising: something I really miss.
-We've had some wonderful times here with cherished friends, imminent births and Seedlip cocktails.
+We've had wonderful times here with cherished friends, imminent births and Seedlip cocktails.

-We had to spend a large part of our budget on boring things like a steel to hold up the roof, damp proofing, insulating the floor.
+We had to spend a large part of our budget on boring things like steel to hold up the roof, damp proofing, and insulating the floor.
 This meant that we had to dress the house on a small budget.
 I've worked around it by using eBay, car boot sales, charity shops, beachcombing for sculptural things, architectural salvage, re-upholstering headboards myself and using simple curtains and carpet.

-I looked at a lot of Shaker interiors – the pegs being a feature in nearly every room – and we wanted to nurture the atmosphere of the building so we brought back as many of the original features as we could.
+I looked at a lot of Shaker interiors – the pegs being a feature in nearly every room – and we wanted to nurture the atmosphere of the building, so we brought back as many of the original features as we could.
 The Delabole slate floor was a wonderful discovery in the white sitting room, we also discovered a ship's mast used as the central beam, so we left the ceiling exposed in that room.
 We've left the plaster walls raw, waxed with beeswax.
 Since the house had lots of tongue and groove, we've kept that throughout the house.
 It feels in keeping with a cottage too.

-In the bathrooms we used a classic Moroccan tile and beautiful Italian brass handmade tap and shower hardware.
+In the bathrooms, we used a classic Moroccan tile and beautiful Italian brass handmade tap and shower hardware.
 The tiles and taps were a big expense.
 I saved on the granite and marble used in the kitchen, as both were lucky eBay finds.
 Getting them here wasn't so easy... there was a tense moment with a transit in a muddy field.

-In the master bedroom, there's a beautiful 19th-century bath, this gives a feeling of luxury that feels like a special treat.
-If anyone lived here full time they'd have to remove it and put wardrobes in its place.
+In the master bedroom, there's a beautiful 19th-century bath.
+This gives a feeling of luxury that feels like a special treat.
+If anyone lived here full time, they'd have to remove it and put wardrobes in its place.

 By no means is this house finished.
 There is still much to be done.
-But for now, it's comfortable, calm and great for multigenerational enjoyment and it's on such a wonderful part of the Cornish Coast.
-People say it's like Big Sur, the Caribbean, Sicily, Mallorca, the West coast of Ireland, the Highlands, the moors in Yorkshire.
+But for now, it's comfortable, calm and great for multigenerational enjoyment, and it's on such a wonderful part of the Cornish Coast.
+People say it's like Big Sur, the Caribbean, Sicily, Mallorca, the West coast of Ireland, the Highlands, and the moors in Yorkshire.
 There really is a beautifully diverse landscape in a very small area.
 I hope everyone gets a chance to visit here one day.